louisjensen/simple-logo-IDE/doc/DESIGN_PLAN.md

 ## Introduction
 * We are trying to create an application where novice programmers can gain experience with programming in an intuitive manner.
 The application should also give more experienced programmers the flexibility to create more sophisticated programs.
 The program should be interactive and responsive enough to allow users to see the output of their commands immediately (REPL) and allow them to reuse and build off previous commands.
 * We want our code to be more flexible in adding new commands to the list of possible commands.
 In terms of UI, it should be easy to do things like change languages, add a new language, or change existing language.
 * Closed: The way that the UI interacts with the commands.
-For example, adding in new commands should not change the way that the UI passes commands to the parser.
+For example, adding in new commands should not change the way that the UI passes commands to the back_end.parser.
 Method functionality should all be in back-end, but UI code should not need to be changed.
 * Open: New commands should be open to extension, the languages that our project uses, instructional information should be open, syntax handling (i.e. real-time code checking).
 User preferences should be easy to change